Celery

 Install

-Section titled “Install”pip install z4j-celeryAuto-discovered.
-No explicit registration needed if you use z4j-django / z4j-flask / z4j-fastapi.
+Section titled “Install”pip install z4j-celeryPip transitively pulls z4j-core and z4j-bare.
+Auto-discovered - no explicit registration needed if you use z4j-django / z4j-flask / z4j-fastapi.
+The worker_init signal handler is wired:

 What it captures